The quick answer

-A pre-pack administration is beneficial when you have an insolvent business worth saving and know a potential business buyer, want to buy the business back yourself or think advertising would be able to find a buyer in a short period of time.
+A pre-pack administration is beneficial when you have an insolvent business worth saving and know a potential business buyer.
+This buyer may be the existing shareholders and management or alternatively you may know another possible buyer or feel that advertising would help find a buyer in a short period of time.

 A pre-pack administration is a fast and usually confidential way of rescuing a business that is in financial distress or insolvent.
 The controversy is that creditors only find out after the sale of the business has taken place so can feel aggrieved that they are not going to be paid back their debt, plus the business has been sold outside of their control or input.
 Consequently, it is important to follow the legal rules and be respectful to creditors.

 A pre-pack administration is a very useful way of quickly rescuing a business within a limited company or partnership.